Fossil fuel power station: Oil

-Heavy fuel oil was once a significant source of energy for electric power generation.
-After oil price increases of the 1970s, oil was displaced by coal and later natural gas.
+Heavy fuel oil was once a significant energy source for electric power generation.
+After the oil price increases of the 1970s, oil was displaced by coal and later by natural gas.
 Distillate oil is still important as the fuel source for diesel engine power plants used especially in isolated communities not interconnected to a grid.
 Liquid fuels may also be used by gas turbine power plants, especially for peaking or emergency service.
 Of the three fossil fuel sources, oil has the advantages of easier transportation and handling than solid coal, and easier on-site storage than natural gas.

 Combined heat and power

-Combined heat and power (CHP), also known as cogeneration, is the use of a thermal power station to provide both electric power and heat (the latter being used, for example, for district heating purposes).
-This technology is practiced not only for domestic heating (low temperature) but also for industrial process heat, which is often high temperature heat.
-Calculations show that Combined Heat and Power District Heating (CHPDH) is the cheapest method in reducing (but not eliminating) carbon emissions, if conventional fossil fuels remain to be burned.
+Combined heat and power (CHP), also known as cogeneration, is the use of a thermal power station to provide both electric power and heat (the latter used, for example, for district heating).
+This technology is practiced not only for domestic heating (low temperature) but also for industrial process heat, which is often high-temperature heat.
+Calculations show that Combined Heat and Power District Heating (CHPDH) is the cheapest method of reducing (but not eliminating) carbon emissions, if conventional fossil fuels remain to be burned.